ConorOkus/uMlando-wallet/README.md

 # uMlando-wallet
 Lightning Dev Kit Android Demo Wallet

-This project uses a .aar package for the Android platforms that provide language bindings for the [LDK](https://lightningdevkit.org/).
+This project uses a .aar package for the Android platforms that provide language bindings for [LDK](https://lightningdevkit.org/).
 The Kotlin language bindings are created by the [ldk-garbagecollected](https://github.com/lightningdevkit/ldk-garbagecollected) project and the latest release can be found
 [here](https://github.com/lightningdevkit/ldk-garbagecollected/releases).